collective/collective.taskqueue/README.rst

 *collective.taskqueue* enables asynchronous tasks in Plone add-ons by providing a small framework for asynchronously queueing requests for ZPublisher.
-Even this design does not the best performance for your asynchronous Plone tasks, it should be quite easy to use: asynchronous tasks are just normal calls to normally registered browser views (or other traversable callables) and they authenticated using PAS as all the other requests.
+Even this design may not provide the best performance for your asynchronous Plone tasks, it should be the easiest to use: asynchronous tasks are just normal calls to normally registered browser views (or other traversable callables) and they authenticated using PAS as all the other requests.